 The role of databases in handling high loads

 Traditional relational databases are not tailored to benefit from horizontal scaling.
 A new class of databases, dubbed NoSQL databases, are capable of taking advantage of the cloud computing environment.
 NoSQL databases can natively manage the load by spreading data among lots of servers, making them fit for cloud computing environments.

 One of the reasons why NoSQL databases can do this is that related data is stored together instead of in separate tables.
 Such a document data model, used in MongoDB and other NoSQL databases, makes these databases a natural fit for cloud computing environments.

 To ensure the high load capability of our client’s World Cleanup Day app, we used PostgreSQL, which provides simultaneous I/O operations and handles high loads.
 Check out our case study for more details.

 Read also: API Load Testing

-As a result of the above-mentioned implementations and the use of big data technology, you’ll be able to provide users with software for deep analytics and reporting that processes and visualizes real-time data collected from multiple sources.
+As a result of the above-mentioned implementations and the use of big data technology described in this guide, you’ll be able to provide users with software for deep analytics and reporting that processes and visualizes real-time data collected from multiple sources.
 Yalantis is experienced in developing mobile- and web-friendly analytics solutions with the lifecycle of collecting data from several sources, building attractive charts, and displaying predictions.
-We’ll gladly help if you’re interested in developing this kind of software.
+We’ll gladly help if you’re interested in big data consulting and developing a big data infrastructure.